Nyansapo Festival: Controversies

 The 2017 edition of the Nyansapo Festival, held on July 28-20th, caused sociopolitical uproar locally and globally.
 The Parisian Government accused both the Mwasi Collectif and the Nyansapo festival of being discriminatory.
 Eighty percent of the festival restricted White people and men from attendance but was open to Black women of all nationalities.
 Although the festival was public, many private events, workshops, and festival programs only allowed Black women to attend.
 These restrictions were to promote safe spaces for Black women to discuss intersectional topics, free from oppression.

 The Mayor of Paris, Anne Hidalgo, attempted to ban the festival because the festival was thought to be held on public property.
 In a collection of tweets, Mayor Hidalgo condemned the festival and threatened legal action to terminate the festival.
 This sparked social discourse across platforms, including Twitter, news outlets, Afro-feminist blogs, and academic articles.

 Other social justice groups and conservative groups, like SOS Racisme, the International League of Racism and Anti-Semitism (LIRCA), and the National Front, shared the same public critiques of the Nyansapo Festival.
 Negative media circulated about the festival and the Mwasi Collectif with the goal of condemnation.

-Mayor Hidalgo and the Mwasi Collectif met in June 2017, a month before the festival was to begin, to find a solution.
+Mayor Hidalgo claimed that she "found a solution" with the Mwasi Collectif, but they never met at any point in the organisation of the festival.

-After the meeting, Mayor Hidalgo announced that public spaces were open to all people, regardless of race, and Black spaces and program events that restricted non-Black women were held on private property.
+Mayor Hidalgo announced that public spaces were open to all people, regardless of race, and Black spaces and program events that restricted non-Black women were held on private property.
 However, the Mwasi Collectif publicly claimed that they were victims of discrimination, misinformation, and the fake news cycle.
 The founders announced that nothing had been changed from the original organization.
 According to the Mwasi Collectif, the festival had always planned for Black-only spaces to be organized on private property, and all public areas were open to everyone.

 The Mwasi Collectif posted a response on their website titled “NYANSAPO Festival: To Have the Nerve to be a Political and Autonomous Afro-Descendant Organization” (2017).
 The article details the accusations and negative media that the festival and organization received.
 The article critiques the French government for its perpetuation of systemic racism and sexism.

 The Nyansapo Festival of 2017 was ultimately successful despite the political and social controversies.
 The 2019 and 2022 editions of the festival were also successful received no major, negative media attention.